gatsbyjs/gatsby/examples/using-MDX/README.md

 ## 🔧 Running locally

-The site can be run locally on your own computer as well.
-By following these steps:
+The site can be run locally on your own computer as well by following these steps:

 1. Clone the `gatsby` repository